boundary/boundary-vmware/README.md

 Starting
 --------

-To start the integration run the following command:
+1. To star the integration run the following:
 ```
 $ java -jar target/vmware-metrics-collector-1.0.0.jar server src/main/resources/example.yml
 ```

 Stopping
 --------

-Run control-c in the shell where the integration was started.
+1. To stop the integration run control-c in the shell where the integration was started.